lsy1205/113_2_CV_Final/README.md

 cd ../
 ```

-### Training the Customized Transformer
+### Training the Customized Transformer (Optional)
 All of the customized transformer files are placed in the `./source/Transformer` folder.

+This section is only required if you wish to train the transformer using your own predicted poses.
-To train the customized transformer, you can run the shell script below.
+You can run the shell script below to start training.
+Be sure to update the `PREDICT_DIR` variable in `train.py` to point to your prediction directory.

 ```bash
 cd ./source/Transformer
 python train.py